 Special reportage from Sofia Science Festival 2020

-Written by Gabriella Permaul, edited by Olena Cytryna.
+Written and photos by Gabriella Permaul, edited by Olena Cytryna.

 This year I had the chance to attend the British Council’s Sofia Science Festival that took place the 26-27 September 2020, and let me tell you, it was definitely worth wearing a facemask all day.